 Help every user

-Answering a support inquiry can take anywhere from ten minutes to two hours.
+Answering a support inquiry can take anywhere from ten minutes to four hours.
 I don’t always do this with full anticipation, but I do know that users bring me new perspectives.
-I know I could’ve overlooked things, and I know I could’ve done things better.
-This is why being present at every inquiry is of utmost importance, especially as a developer.
+I know I could’ve overlooked things, and I know I could’ve done things better; it is why being present at every inquiry is of utmost importance, especially as a developer.

 Prevent support inquiries